Gerald Ratner Athletics Center: Reception

 The facility's engineering and design has earned it awards from the American Council of Engineering Companies, the American Institute of Steel Construction, and the Consulting Engineers Council of Illinois.
 The building earned a Merit Award in the category of new buildings in the $30 million and over category in the National Council of Structural Engineers Associations 2004 Excellence in Structural Engineering Awards program.
 The building earned the 2003 Outstanding Civil Engineering Achievement of the Year award by the American Society of Civil Engineers and the 2004 Project of the Year Overall by Midwest Construction News.

+Heisman Trophy

+The very first Heisman Trophy, awarded to University of Chicago star halfback Jay Berwanger, sits in the Ratner Center.